ryangjchandler/interpret.rs/src/parsing/what-is-a-parser.md

 }
 ```

-Our `LetStatement` node stores an `ident` and `value`, both of which were retrieved by the parser in the flowchart above.
+Our `LetStatement` node stores a `name` and `value`, both of which were retrieved by the parser in the flowchart above.
 What's special about the `value` key is that it stores another node.
 Our code set the value of the `name` variable to `Ryan` which is a `StringLiteral`.

 ### Parser generators